Chemical Name: heptahydrate sulfate mineral epsomite (MgSO4·7H2O), 9.8% Water soluble Magnesium (mg), 12.9% Sulfur (S)

 Country of Origin: USA

 Qualities: Epsom salts have been used as a calming, natural remedy for centuries.
 Epsom salt is not actually a salt, but a naturally occurring pure mineral compound of magnesium sulfate.
-It has an abundance of health benefits, as well as many cosmetic, gardening, and household uses.
+It has an abundance of health benefits, as well as many cosmetics, gardening, and household uses.

-Epsom salts make a lovely foot bath for sore or smelly feet, and help to relieve symptoms of athlete’s foot.
+Epsom salts make a lovely foot bath for sore or smelly feet and help to relieve symptoms of athlete’s foot.
 They can also be used to remove splinters by soaking the affected area to draw out the splinter.

-To use topically to soothe cuts and skin soreness, mix a thick paste of epsom salts and hot water and apply to the affected area.
+To use topically to soothe cuts and skin soreness, mix a thick paste of Epsom salts and hot water and apply to the affected area.
 To exfoliate dead skin, mix with some olive oil or coconut oil and rub all over wet skin to exfoliate and soften.

-As a household cleaner, epsom salts can be made into a scrub when mixed with liquid dish detergent, and can also be used to remove build up in washing machines.
+As a household cleaner, Epsom salts can be made into a scrub when mixed with liquid dish detergent, and can also be used to remove build up in washing machines.
 They can be used to fertilize household plants and deter slugs in the garden.

-Storage: Store in a cool, dry, dark location in a well sealed container.
+Storage: Store in a cool, dry, dark location in a well-sealed container.

 Disclaimer: this information is for educational purposes only and has not been evaluated by the FDA or CFIA.
 It is not intended to diagnose, treat, cure, or prevent any disease.
 This product has been packaged in the same facility as peanuts, tree nuts, wheat, soy, and other potential allergens.

 Four handfuls in a warm bath work wonders for sore muscles.
 Softens and soothes skin.
 Works well as a dog bath, too, save the bath water.